-In this course students develop skills and processes for current and future industry and employment markets.
-Students are equipped with the knowledge and skills to understand design principles and processes, analyse problems and possibilities, and devise innovative strategies within design contexts.
-These include photography, graphics, dimensional design and technical graphics.
-The course also emphasises the scope of design in professional industries allowing students to maximise university pathways.
+In this course, students develop skills and processes for current and future industry and employment markets.
+Students choose a design field where their strengths and interests are, design, develop, sketch and prototype their own unique designs.

+They are equipped with the knowledge and skills to understand design principles and processes, analyse problems and possibilities, and devise innovative strategies within design contexts such as and not limited to: